Searching for the toponium ${\eta}_{t}$ with the ${\eta}_{t}$ ${\to}$ $W^{+}W^{-}$ decay: Acknowledgments

 \section{Acknowledgments}

 The work is supported by the National Natural Science Foundation of China (Grant Nos.
-11705047, 12275068, 12275067), National Key R\&D Program of China (Grant No. 2023YFA1606000), and Natural Science Foundation of Henan Province (Grant No. 242300420250).
+12275068, 12275067), the National Key R\&D Program of China (Grant No. 2023YFA1606000), Natural Science Foundation of Henan Province (Grant Nos.
+252300421491, 242300420250), and the Science and Technology R\&D Program Joint Fund Project of Henan Province (Grant No. 225200810030) and Science and Technology Innovation Leading Talent Support Program of Henan Province (Grant No. 254200510039).